sixym3/pipettor/pipette_driver/README.md

 # Pipette Driver

-ROS2 package providing hardware interface and control for a pipette tool with 2 actuators (plunger and tip ejection) and LED strip control.
+ROS2 package providing hardware interface and control for a pipette tool with 2 actuators (plunger and tip ejection).

 ## Overview